The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 A report by the United Nations Environment Programme estimates that the impact of this mainstream type of pollution on tourism, fisheries and marine life costs industries around the world USD $13 billion per year.

 The Ocean Cleanup recognizes that solving the issue requires great efforts on two fundamental fronts: the source, which needs to be closed, and the already accumulated garbage patches, which need to be cleaned up.
-While they do promise to significantly contribute to solving the latter, they do not imply that their work—however successful—will solve the entire issue of plastic pollution; rather, they advocate for persistent and faithful efforts of us all, of governments, corporations and other similar foundations, as well as for a radical change in our collective mindset, and promise to lead the way of solving one dark side of the problem.
+While they do promise to significantly contribute to solving the latter, they do not imply that their work—however successful—will solve the entire issue of plastic pollution; rather, they advocate for persistent and faithful efforts of us all, of us, our governments and our corporations, as well as for a radical change in our collective mindset, and promise to lead the way of solving one dark side of the problem.

 In the photo: System 001’s floater Photo Credit: The Ocean Cleanup